Perinatal depression or anxiety

 From the following ideas find what works best for you when you feel down or anxious.
 You may find it helpful to develop a list of things that help you and keep it pinned to the fridge.

-• Develop a good support system.
-This is so important.
-Reach out to friends and family, accept their offers of help and build your support network.
+• Develop a good support system: This is so important.
+Reach out to friends and whānau, accept their offers of help and build your support network.
 Join a local mothers' group, playgroup or coffee group.
-Ask your Plunket Nurse(external link)(external link) or contact Parent's Centre(external link)(external link) for groups near you, or join Mothers Helpers private Facebook group – NZ PND Support and Social Group(external link)(external link).
-Spend time with people who make you feel good and are emotionally supportive.
+Ask your Plunket Nurse(external link) or contact Parent's Centre(external link) for groups near you, or join Mothers Helpers private Facebook group(external link).
+Spend time with people who make you feel good and can give you emotional support.

-See more Tips to cope(external link)(external link) Little Shadows, NZ
+See more tips to cope(external link).

 Apps reviewed by Healthify

-You may find it useful to look at some Anxiety apps, Depression apps and Mental health and wellbeing apps for pregnancy and postpartum depression.
+You may find it useful to look at some anxiety apps, depression apps and mental health and wellbeing apps for pregnancy and postpartum depression.

 Sometimes people can’t tell you’re not okay from the outside.
 Talking with a trusted friend or family member, combined with professional counselling and other resources, provides broad support.